Genes: Definition, Structure, Expression, Facts, Characteristics, Functions

 The concept of a gene developed in the 19th century, though it began with Gregor Mendel.
 Mendel's pea plant experiments gave the very fundamentals of genetic inheritance that were later built upon by James Watson and Francis Crick, They described the structure of DNA in 1953.

-Genes determine a broad spectrum of characteristics: from physical to biochemical processes and behavioral framing.
+Genes determine a broad spectrum of characteristics from physical to biochemical processes and behavioural framing.
 That is, from height to each eye colour.
 This genetic blueprint, the aggregate of information, is inherited from parents and shapes the unique combination of traits in each individual.

 Heredity refers to the transmission of characteristics from parents to their offspring through genes.
 In reproduction, genes mix and shuffle, creating diversity as well as maintaining the continuity of the features that govern a particular species.
 The heredity system ensures that the trait is transmitted from both parents to the offspring.